lucasr/lucasr.github.io/about.md

-Currently at Meta supporting the Mobile Platform organization, a team of 100+ engineers across the UK and US focused on accelerating high-quality mobile products at scale through a platform of frameworks and tools for the Family of Apps (Facebook, Messenger, Instagram, WhatsApp, and Facebook Lite).
+Currently at Meta supporting the Mobile Platform organization, a team of 100+ engineers across the UK and US focused on accelerating high-quality mobile products at scale through a platform of frameworks and tools for the Family of Apps i.e. Facebook, Messenger, Instagram, WhatsApp, and Facebook Lite.
 The team works on open source projects like [Litho](https://fblitho.com), [GraphQL](https://graphql.org), [Flipper](https://fbflipper.com), [Yoga](https://yogalayout.com), and [ComponentKit](http://componentkit.org).